An HJB Approach to a General Continuous-Time Mean-Variance Stochastic Control Problem: Introduction

-In this paper we are going to consider solutions of this problem both in Sobolev spaces and in Viscosity sense and discuss the optimal strategies.
-The contribution of this paper is threefold: we consider a general integral and terminal time payment functional, we relax the assumptions on boundedness of the coefficients and cost functions and we discuss the optimality of strategies in different settings.
+In this paper we consider solutions to the problem of computing the value function via HJB equation both in Sobolev spaces and in viscosity sense and of finding an optimal or nearly optimal strategy for it.
+The contribution of this paper is twofold: we consider a general combined integral and terminal time payment functional and we discuss the optimality of strategies in different settings.

-With regards to the functional, the problem without a``final payment'' $\Phi$ has been discussed in \cite{A-Veretennikov2010} with solutions in Sobolev spaces and the problems with either only integral functional or only ``final payment'' were discussed in \cite{A-Palczewski2014} using Viscosity solutions.
-It is clear, however, that the solution to problem (\ref{valuefunction}) cannot be derived as a combination of the previous two cases due to the supremum involved.
+With regards to the functional, the problem when $\Phi(\cdot)=0$ has been discussed in \cite{A-Veretennikov2010} with solutions in Sobolev spaces.
+Both ($\Phi=0$, $f=1$) and ($\Phi=1$, $f=0$) cases have been discussed in \cite{A-Palczewski2014} using viscosity solutions.
+It is clear, however, that the solution to problem (\ref{valuefunction}) may not be derived as a combination of the previous two partial cases due to the nonlinearity because of the supremum involved.

-When looking for solutions in Sobolev spaces, we need to use regularisation (similar to \cite{A-Veretennikov2010}) as we cannot relax the non-degeneracy assumption (which is not needed for Viscosity solutions).
-We do however relax the assumptions regarding the boundness of the drift and diffusion coefficients as well as of the cost function $f$ in comparison to the assumptions used in \cite{A-Veretennikov2010}.
-Finally we show that regularisation results into $\varepsilon-$optimal strategies, whereas a verification theorem for Viscosity solutions is only attainable under strict boundness assumptions, which are not fulfilled in our context.
+When looking for solutions in Sobolev spaces, we need to use regularisation (similar to \cite{A-Veretennikov2010}) as we cannot relax the non-degeneracy assumption.
+(This is not necessary for viscosity solutions; yet, the latter do not provide a clue for finding an optimal or nearly optimal strategy).
+We also do relax the assumptions regarding the boundness of the drift and diffusion coefficients in the first setting based on viscosity approach, as well as of the reward function $f$ in comparison to the assumptions used in \cite{A-Veretennikov2010}.
+Finally we show that regularisation results into existence of $\varepsilon-$optimal or nearly optimal strategies, whereas a verification theorem for viscosity solutions is only available under rather strict boundness assumptions which are not fulfilled in our context.
+Certain links between viscosity and Sobolev approaches are also shown with some useful consequences for both.